bhoov/JUNE-vis/README.md

 ## Serve the Example Project

-This code ships with an example project (`learning_centers`) for the interface.
+This code ships with an example project (`mask_wearing`) for the interface.
 From the command line, run:

 `junevis_serve`